alexswan10k/nfsr/README.md

 It is therefore important to use `System.Environment.CurrentDirectory` when getting the executing path instead of `__SOURCE_DIRECTORY__`.

 ### Possible future enhancements
-* Improvement of tree walking algorithm to support order of prescedence and caching
+* Improvement of tree walking algorithm and support for caching
 * Paket integration (any npm package with a packet.dependencies should auto paket install).
 	This would allow for better support of arbitrary .fsx files in gists, along with true nuget integration.